Whistle Blower and Qui Tam

 Contact California Employment Rights Attorney, Micha Star Liberty

 At Liberty Law, Micha Star Liberty believes that whistleblowers should not be able to be legally fired or retaliated against for their actions.
 Micha Star Liberty also believes that whistleblowers deserve compensation for their actions, which help to prevent fraud and waste.
-At Liberty Law Office, we can guide you through the complex process of filing a qui tam claim, and at the same time, protect you from any retaliation by your employer.
+At Liberty Law, we can guide you through the complex process of filing a qui tam claim, and at the same time, protect you from any retaliation by your employer.

 Micha Star Liberty represents clients throughout the San Francisco Bay – Oakland area, including Fairfield, Tracy, Hayward, Berkeley, and the surrounding cities.
-Contact the California qui tam attorneys at Liberty Law Office at 510-645-1000 or 415-896-1000 for more information about our ability to represent you in either or both forms of litigation.
+Contact the California qui tam attorneys at Liberty Law at 510-645-1000 or 415-896-1000 for more information about our ability to represent you in either or both forms of litigation.